 Orangetheory is a full body work out that combines coaching, science, and technology for maximum results.

-The Orangetheory fitness technique consists of a heart rate based HIIT and is mainly used for group work outs.
+The Orangetheory fitness technique consists of a heart rate based HIIT and is mainly used for group work outs at a local studio.

 What happens during the heart rate based HIIT exercises?

 HIIT stands for High Intensity Interval Training.
-The Orangetheory fitness regime focuses on the five main zones of the heart rate.
-During this workout, a coach will guide you so that you can achieve maximum results by telling you the moments you should push harder and the instances you should pull back for the purpose of recovery.
+The Orangetheory fitness class focuses on the five main zones of the heart rate.
+During this workout, a coach (similar to a personal trainer) will guide you so that you can achieve maximum results by telling you the moments you should push harder and the instances you should pull back for the purpose of recovery.
+Similarly, HIIT also aids in weight loss and helps people achieve fitness goals in and out of the fitness studio.
 The five heart rate zones include:

 - All out